 As dry as this summary sounds, the book is really quite humorous and I found myself enthralled by the story and the Jewish history I learned along the way.
 I also found Cohen's indictment of the snobbery of American academia to be refreshing.

 Review: In an afterword Joshua

 Cohen explains how come he decided to write a fictionalized story about a real family.
 He once interviewed the famous literary critic Harold

-him, he mentioned the time he came in contact with the Netanyahus when Benzion arrived for an interview at Cornell University.
+Bloom, who relayed his encounter with the Netanyahus family when Benzion arrived for an interview at Cornell University.
 He elaborated very little.
 This is what Cohen remembered:

 [Bloom] was asked to coordinate the campus visit of an obscure Israeli historian named Ben-Zion Netanyahu, who showed up for a job interview and lecture with his wife and three children in tow and proceeded to make a mess.
 Of all of Harold's tales, this was the one that stuck with me the most, perhaps because it was one of the last he ever told me, and following his death in 2019, I wrote it down, and in the process found myself having to invent a number of details he'd left out, and, due to circumstances I'm about to explain, having to fictionalize a few others.